MathNLI/MathNLI/README.md

 # MathNLI

-This repo contains  data for the paper "Math Natural Language Inference: this should be easy!" accepted for *SEM 2025.
+This repo contains  data for the paper "Math Natural Language Inference: this should be easy!" accepted for STARSEM 2025.

 Files here: